 I prefer making this with some dried out quick yeast rolls.
 I’m able to crumble them pretty quickly and these rolls absorb the liquid pretty easily.
 As you are mixing up this bread pudding, the consistency will look like really wet oatmeal.
 No worries, this will bake up and set just fine.
-If it needs a little extra baking time, that’s OK too.
-It just means crispier edges, which in my opinion is the best part.
+You want it to be somewhat soupy.

 Caramel corn just tastes better when it is homemade.
 Why do you think it tastes better at the fair than it does pre-packaged?
 Because it is fresh and way closer to homemade!
 This recipe makes a large batch and you might want to have a sharing plan before you make it, otherwise it might just get in your belly.